eloritzkovitz/atlaset/docs/atlas/export.md

 - You control what is included in the shared `map`.

 > **Tips:**
+>
 > - Export your `data` regularly for backup.
 > - Use `sharing` and `embedding` to showcase your travels or collaborate with others.
-> - You can import exported `JSON` files back into Atlaset at any time.
+> - You can import exported `JSON` files back into the app at any time!